XiajZhang/ga_deployment_firebase/README.md

 Since, a large number of people are going to be using the system, we should come up with some rules to abide by.

 * As a start, I’ve created 4 endpoints.
 The endpoints always receive data in JSON format and return data in JSON format.
 We should continue this tradition! :) A sample json can be found in sample_client.py.
 * Since, its a NoSQL database, we should ensure we’re using the same keys to index the data.
-I’ve used the exact names as given the worksheet on PRG team drive (I’ve talked about it in the next sentence!)
+I’ve used the exact names as given the worksheet on PRG team drive.

 ## Current functionality